Wellbeing of our Children

 Young Carers

-Great Bardfield Primary School is committed to develop provision for young carers and their families.
-At our school, we understand that some children take on extra responsibilities at home by helping to care for a family member.
-These children, known as Young Carers, may help with everyday tasks, provide emotional support, or take on extra responsibilities beyond what is typical for their age.
-We are committed to supporting our Young Carers by making sure they feel understood, valued, and never alone in their role.
-Through a caring school environment, extra support, and someone to talk to, we ensure that Young Carers have the help they need to balance school life with their responsibilities at home.
+At Great Bardfield Primary School, we are committed to supporting young carers and their families.
+We understand that some children take on extra responsibilities at home to help care for a family member.
+These children, known as Young Carers, may help with everyday tasks, provide emotional support, or take on responsibilities beyond what is typical for their age.
+We make sure that Young Carers feel understood, valued, and supported, helping them balance school with their caring responsibilities.

 Internet Safety